-No Topic/ Aspects Methods Responsible Parties Frequency SEP-01 Community Grievances Community Liaison Officer ("CLO") and HSE Manager (who can also act as a CLO) will keep the record of the complaints/suggestions in the Grievance Database with details (raised by who, the date, status (open or closed) etc.). or ongoing SEP-02 Engagement activities for both community and local authorities CLO or HSE Manager will record all formal and informal engagement activities with local communities and authorities in Stakeholder Management System.
+No Topic/ Aspects Methods Responsible Parties Frequency SEP-01 Community Grievances Community Liaison Officer ("CLO") and HSE Manager (who can also act as a CLO) will keep the record of the complaints/suggestions in the Grievance Database with details (raised by who, the date, status (open or closed) etc.). or Ongoing

+SEP-02 Engagement activities for both community and local authorities CLO or HSE Manager will record all formal and informal engagement activities with local communities and authorities in Stakeholder Management System.
 This will include interactions with committees and working groups.
-These interactions will be include in the or Bi-annually

-No Topic/ Aspects Methods Responsible Parties Frequency stakeholder engagement plan by updating the engagement activities.
-Ares will ensure that an internal audit will be conducted related to stakeholder Engagement process in every 6 months (bi-annually) by Operation Manager or Management representative or designated other responsible (like internal auditors in the company or external third-party companies).
-SEP-03 Disclosure materials disseminated CLO or HSE Manager will keep records of the types of leaflets, brochures, newsletters prepared and distributed, by location and this detail will be inserted to stakeholder engagement report.
-CLO or HSE Manager As required SEP-04 Corporate Social Responsibility Program CLO or HESE Manager will monitor and record the social responsibility activities carried out in the scope of Project (such as sustainable development projects, in kind and in cash support, infrastructure improvement activities, etc.) and these records will be inserted to stakeholder engagement report.
+These interactions will be including in the stakeholder engagement plan by updating the engagement activities.
+Fina will ensure that an internal audit will be conducted related to stakeholder Engagement process in every 6 months (bi-annually) by Operation Manager or Management representative or designated other responsible (like internal auditors in the company or external third-party companies).
+CLO or HSE Manager Bi-annually SEP-03 Disclosure materials disseminated CLO or HSE Manager will keep records of the types of leaflets, brochures, newsletters prepared and distributed, by location and this detail will be inserted to stakeholder engagement reports.
+CLO or HSE Manager As required SEP-04 Corporate Social Responsibility Program CLO or HSE Manager will monitor and record the social responsibility activities carried out in the scope of Project (such as sustainable development projects, in kind and in cash support, infrastructure improvement activities, etc.) and these records will be inserted to stakeholder engagement reports.
 CLO or HSE Manager As required